CumulusNetworks/docs/content/cumulus-linux-37/Monitoring-and-Troubleshooting/Network-Troubleshooting/Using-NCLU-to-Troubleshoot-Your-Network-Configuration.md

 ## Install netshow on a Linux Server

-`netshow` is a tool developed by Cumulus Networks for troubleshooting networks.
+`netshow` is a tool for troubleshooting networks.
 In Cumulus Linux, it's been replaced by NCLU.
-However, NCLU is not available on Linux hosts at this time, so Cumulus Networks recommends you use `netshow` to help troubleshoot servers.
+However, NCLU is not available on Linux hosts at this time, so use `netshow` to help troubleshoot servers.
 To install `netshow` on a Linux server, run:

     root@host:~# pip install netshow-linux-lib